International Traveler Info

 Getting Here

-By air, we're serviced by Rapid City Regional Airport, with connection flights from majors hubs like Denver, Minneapolis, Chicago, and Dallas.
-By highway, we're nearly the exact middle point of Interstate 90, the longest interstate in the nation, spanning 3,099.7 miles (4,988.5 km) and connecting Seattle to Boston.
-Regardless of where you're headed on your trip to the States, the process is the same.
+By air, Rapid City is served by Rapid City Regional Airport with connecting flights from major hubs including Denver, Minneapolis, Chicago, and Dallas.
+By highway, the city sits near the midpoint of Interstate 90, the longest interstate in the nation, stretching 3,099.7 miles (4,988.5 km) and linking Seattle to Boston.
+No matter where Rapid City falls on your journey through the United States, getting here is straightforward and familiar.

 Plan Your Stay